Code-Institute-Submissions/london-crime-trends/README.md

   - JavaScript testing framework to verify the JavaScript functionality employed by this website

 ## Testing
 To ensure HTML standards are adhered to, the site URL was fed in to the [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fjulian-garcia.github.io%2Flondon-crime-trends%2F) and corrected accordingly to remove all errors.
 To test for site responsiveness, browser responsive mode was used to render the site simulating various screen widths.
 Tested across various browsers including: Safari, Firefox, Chrome and Internet Explorer.
-Device wise, the visual checks were performed on an Apple iPhone SE and Apple Macbook Pro.
+Cross browser compatibility can be confirmed by visiting [browsershots.org](http://browsershots.org/https://julian-garcia.github.io/london-crime-trends/) and feeding in the URL `https://julian-garcia.github.io/london-crime-trends/`.
+Device wise, visual checks were performed on an Apple iPhone SE and Apple Macbook Pro.

 ### Jasmine
 Various tests have been implemented using the Jasmine testing framework: